Vilseck: 1289

 First documentation of "City" (ciuitatis) of Vilseck.

 1332-1380

 Construction of the city fortification: 940 m (half a mile) curtain wall, (9 m (30 feet) high, 1.60 m (5 feet) thick), 17 towers and three gates surrounded by a moat.

 1380

 Awarding of the city crest by Lampert von Brunn, Bishop of Bamberg.

 Construction of the town hall (Rathaus).

 Construction of choir aisle and nave on Romanic foundation, remaining from 11th century, at the church in Schlicht.

 1407-1412

 Construction of parish church on from 11th century remaining Romanic foundation.

 1466

 Construction of the Vogelturm "bird-tower" (well-known landmark and symbol of Vilseck).

 1512

 Castle is attacked, plundered and burned down by the knights Hans Pflug and Hand Selbitz, comrades-in-arms of Götz von Berlichingens.
 Afterwards - reconstruction.

 1522

 Majority of the city, including the town hall, burns down.

-Plundering of city through Margrave (Markgraf) Albrecht IV from Hohenzollern-Brandenburg.
+Plundering of the city through Margrave (Markgraf) Albrecht IV from Hohenzollern-Brandenburg.